davidedc/Minimal-2D-Js-Software-Renderer/test_case_naming_analysis_explained.md

     *   `semitransparent`: A stroke is applied with partial opacity.
 Filenames with "semitransparent_stroke" or "semi-stroke" or "transparent_stroke" lead to this.
     *   `mixed`: If different shapes in the test have different stroke styles, or if stroke opacity is randomized across opaque/semitransparent/none categories.
 The `scene--all-shapes-combined--test.js` is an example.
     *   `N/A`: For the main scene test, as strokes are per-component.
-    *   Determined by analyzing `ctx.strokeStyle`, `ctx.lineWidth`, alpha values in stroke color objects, and calls to stroke methods (`strokeRect`, `strokeCircle`, `fillAndStrokeArc`, etc.) in the test scripts.
+    *   Determined by analyzing `ctx.strokeStyle`, `ctx.lineWidth`, alpha values in stroke color objects, and calls to stroke methods (`strokeRect`, `strokeCircle`, `fillAndOuterStrokeArc`, etc.) in the test scripts.
 Parenthesized comments were removed.

 ---